SoftUni-Internal/interactive-content/EN/01-NodeJS-Streams-and-Utilities/02-Streams.md

 readable.pause();
 ```

-The ".resume()" method is used to data that has been paused and can be resumed, so that data can start flowing again.
+The `.resume()` method is used to data that has been paused and can be resumed, so that data can start flowing again.

 This method does not accept any parameters.